The World of Yesterday: Beyond Europe

 In retrospect, Zweig recognizes the men who brought him back to reality as more critical to his life than those who turned it away for literature.
 This is particularly the case with Walther Rathenau, whom he deeply admires.
 He considers him one of the most innovative, most open, and polymath individuals.
-However, unfortunately, Rathenau only lacked a foundation, a global coherence he acquired when he had to save the German state — following the German defeat — with the ultimate aim of saving Europe.
+However, Rathenau only lacked a foundation, a global coherence he acquired when he had to save the German state—following the German defeat—with the ultimate aim of saving Europe.

 He has a bad memory of India because he saw the evils of discrimination in the Indian caste system at work.
 However, through the meetings he has made, he says he has learned a lot; this trip helped to take a step back to appreciate Europe better.
 He meets Karl Haushofer, whom he regards with high esteem during his journey, although he is saddened by the recovery of his ideas by the Nazi regime.

 He then traveled to the United States, which left him with a powerful impression, even though many of the characteristics that made America what it is today had not yet emerged.
 He is pleased to see how easy it is for any individual to find work and make a living without asking for his origin, papers, or anything else.
 As he walks the streets, displaying one of his books in a bookstore takes away his abandonment feeling.
-He ended his trip to America by contemplating the Panama Canal's technical prowess: a titanic project, costly — especially in human lives — started by the Europeans and completed by the Americans.
+He ended his trip to America by contemplating the Panama Canal's technical prowess: a titanic project, costly—especially in human lives—started by the Europeans and completed by the Americans.

 Light and shadows over Europe

 Zweig understands that it can be difficult for a generation to live through crises and catastrophes to conceive previous generations' optimism.
 They witnessed a rapid improvement in living conditions, a series of discoveries and innovations, and the liberation of mores and youth.
 Progress in transport had upset the maps; the air's conquest had questioned the meaning of borders.
-Widespread optimism gave everyone ever-growing confidence, as it thwarted any attempt to seek peace — each believing that the other side valued peace more than anything else.
+Widespread optimism gave everyone ever-growing confidence, as it thwarted any attempt to seek peace—each believing that the other side valued peace more than anything else.

 The artists and the new youth were devoted to the European cause and peace between nations, but no one took the gradually emerging threats seriously.
 Instead, all were content to remain in a generalized idealism.

 Zweig strives to restore the prevailing atmosphere by recounting small events.
 The Redl affair represents the first event in which tensions were palpable.
 The next day, he ran into Bertha von Suttner, who foretold the turn of events:

-When he went to the cinema in the small town of Tours, he was amazed to see that the hatred — displayed against Kaiser Wilhelm II — had already spread throughout France.
+When he went to the cinema in the small town of Tours, he was amazed to see that the hatred—displayed against Kaiser Wilhelm II—had already spread throughout France.
 However, he left despite everything, confident in Vienna, already considering what he intended to achieve in the coming months.
 Everyone collapses after the Sarajevo bombing.